-- 1. Leave house key with your neighbors - 2, Valuables and important papers should be stored in a safe place. - 3, Newspaper, milk and other deliveries should be discontinued. - 4.
-Ask the Post Office to hold your mail for you. - 5.
-Arrange with the telephone company for discontinued or "vacation service". - 6.
+- 2, Valuables and important papers should be stored in a safe place. - 3, Newspaper, milk and other deliveries should be discontinued. - 4, Ask the Post Office to hold your mail for you. - Arrange with the telephone company for discontinued or "vacation service". - 6.
 Arrange care for your pets. - 7.
 Your lawn, garden and houseplants should be cared for. - 8.
 Lock all windows and doors securely.
 Keep shades open for a lived in look. - 9.
 Cover all food to keep out mice and insects. - 10.
 Eliminate all fire hazards.
 Place matches in a tin box or glass jar. - 11.
 Store oil, gasoline, and other flammables properly. - 12.
 Destroy all newspapers, magazines and oily rags. - 13.
 Notify police of your departure and return dates.